-Our engagements with Iceland over the last two years have helped us form our investment case for the company.
+Our engagements with Iceland over the last three years have helped us form our investment case for the company.
 We have pushed it towards more transparent and thorough reporting of its sustainability initiatives, encouraged it to take a more holistic approach to its environmental and social impacts, and understood more deeply its business rationale and commitment to sustainability.
 Crucially, we have also become more comfortable that such initiatives will not negatively affect its ability to pay back creditors such as ourselves.

 Our work with Iceland is certainly not complete, and we will continue to hold it to account on its promises so far.
 As its sustainability strategy matures, we will also raise our expectations, and focus in more detail on more specific areas, in particular its efforts to promote healthier eating among children and young adults, and the diversification of its protein portfolio towards lower-impact and more sustainable sources.

 Your capital may be at risk.
 The value of investments and the income from them can fall as well as rise and investors may not get back the original amount invested.